 When I first moved to New York more than five years ago, I was all about Tasti D. I would drag Mike whenever we passed one (despite his assessment that it "tastes like air") and sometimes spend my lunch hour people-watching with a cup of the nutrition-void frozen treat.

-exposés outing Tasti D-Lite as deceptively unhealthy.
+Then came a slew of exposés outing Tasti D-Lite as deceptively unhealthy.
 I consequently pledged loyalty to the newly-arrived Pinkberry, which became a weekend habit when I found myself in SoHo.

 When I discovered that even Pinkberry was unnatural, I settled on a neighborhood spot that cultures their own yogurt.
 No frills, no mysteries, no unpronounceable ingredients.